thwonp/paks/PlexMusic/README.md

 # PlexMusic.pak

+**NOTE: I highly recommend updating [stock firmware](https://trimui.com/pages/trimui-brick-firmware) to the latest update.
+I noticed greatly improved wifi stability on v1.1.1**

+Plex Pass is required for transcoding (which is set by default).
+If you do not have Plex Pass, you can change the quality presets to "Original" in Settings.

 ## What is this?

 PlexMusic.pak is a music player for the TrimUI Brick that streams music from a Plex Media Server.
-It runs natively (SDL2, no interpreter), cross-compiled for ARM aarch64.
-Installed as a NextUI pak, it appears in the Apps menu.
+It runs natively (SDL3, no interpreter), cross-compiled for ARM aarch64.
+Installed as a NextUI pak, it appears in the Apps->Tools menu.

 ## Features